hjacobcarlson/hjacobcarlson.github.io/content/home/about.md

 # Biography

-Jake is a PhD candidate in Sociology at the University of Wisconsin - Madison.
-He was previously a Dissertation Fellow with the [Institute for Research on Poverty](https://www.irp.wisc.edu/training/ph-d-student-research-fellowships/), a Visiting Scholar at NYU's [Urban Democracy Lab](http://urbandemos.nyu.edu/), and a Research Fellow at [Participatory Budgeting Project](http://participatorybudgeting.org/).
-He currently teaches at CUNY's School of Labor and Urban Studies.

 Jake is an urban and political sociologist, focused on democracy, housing, and changing cities.
-His dissertation examines the various causes and consequences of gentrification and displacement - and the relationships between the two.
+His current research examines the various causes and consequences of gentrification and displacement - and the relationships between the two.

+Jake was previously a Dissertation Fellow with the [Institute for Research on Poverty](https://www.irp.wisc.edu/training/ph-d-student-research-fellowships/), a Visiting Scholar at NYU's [Urban Democracy Lab](http://urbandemos.nyu.edu/), and a Research Fellow at [Participatory Budgeting Project](http://participatorybudgeting.org/).
+He is currently a substitute assistant professor at CUNY's School of Labor and Urban Studies.

 **[View full CV](/files/CarlsonCV.pdf)**